 Make SURE that your website has HTTPS / SSL.
 If it doesn’t, you need to ask your web developer to upgrade your website ASAP or your website is going to start hemorrhaging more and more traffic and conversions every day.

 ☑ All Software/Plugins are Up-to-Date:

 Every month, you should go through and update your CMS and, if you’re using Wordpress, your plugins.
 Outdated software and plugins are the #1 factor that leave you open to attacks.
-If you’re using a more secure software like Leadpages, you don’t have to worry about this step since they take care of it for you.
+If you’re using a DIY website builder such as Leadpages, you don’t have to worry about this step since they take care of it for you.

 Do you have an automated backup schedule for your website?
 This is CRITICAL, otherwise your website (and your reputation) could vanish up in smoke if you get hacked.
 Ideally, you should have a backup of your website created for you every day.

 What happens if your website gets hacked?
 Take time to work out a plan with your web developer to get your website back online if it goes down.